Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Runaway protons pulled by runaway electrons

-A non-trivial amount of high-energy electrons running away indicates that we cannot ignore protons in the Compton-rocket effect on electrons, because of the electric field $E$ developed between separated electrons and protons.
-It is due to the very different cross sections $\sigma_{_T}\gg \sigma^p_{_T}\approx (m_e/m_p)^2\sigma_{_T}$ of photons scattering with electrons and protons.
-The Compton-rocket effect on protons ($p_p=m_p\beta_p\gamma_p$)
+A non-trivial amount of high-energy electrons running away indicates that we cannot ignore protons in the dynamics of the Compton-rocket effect on electrons, because of the electric field $E_{pe}$ developed between separated electrons and protons.
+This is due to the very different cross sections $\sigma_{_T}\gg \sigma^p_{_T}\approx (m_e/m_p)^2\sigma_{_T}$ of photons scattering with electrons and protons.
+In the one-dimensional model, the Compton-rocket effect on protons ($p_p=m_p\beta_p\gamma_p$)

-is much smaller than the one (\ref{accp0}) on electrons.
+is much smaller than the one (\ref{accp0}) for electrons.

 As a result, charge separation and the electric field $E_{pe}$ between electrons and protons occur.
 It must back-react on the one-dimensional acceleration equations for both electrons (\ref{accp0}) and protons (\ref{accpp}),